It started out a decent morning with almost clear skies.

 I got such a nice shot because I didn’t use the flash.

 The tour guide asked us for examples of what the Security Council does.
 I so badly wanted to say, “it helps Iran get nuclear weapons.”
 I bit my tongue, HARD, to hold back.
-And that wasn’t the only time I wanted to “contribute.”
-I wish they gave me a barf bag on that tour.
-At the end of the tour, the tour guide emphasized that the UN is not “one world government.”
-True, but for how much longer?

 The signs gave me several giggles: